bioCKO/GenomicsOfLarvalMalnutrition/README.md

 badsites \
 base-quality=15 \
 output=SNPdata

 ```
+### 2) annotation with SNPeff

+See the [documentation](https://github.com/capoony/DrosEU_pipeline/blob/master/README.md) of the DrosEU bioinformatics pipeline for more details

+### 3) Conversion to sync file format

+After annotating the SNPs in VCF file format, we converted the VCF to the SYNC file format.
+See the [documentation](https://github.com/capoony/DrosEU_pipeline/blob/master/README.md) of the DrosEU bioinformatics pipeline for more details

 ## C) Calculation of unbiased population genetics estimators Tajima's *pi*, Watterson's *Theta* and Tajima's *D*